 This equipment is designed for use out of doors, in free air.
 Never place anything on or cover the searchlight when in use as this may present a hazard.

 Switch On

-The panel is activated using the PANEL button.
+The panel is activated using the 1/0 button.
 This will illuminate brightly when the panel is active.
-Alternate operations of the PANEL button will switch the panel on and off.

 Lamp Control